KateObidova/for_Skillfactory/Read.md

 # hello-world

-So many new information :smile:
+So many new information :smile: I'm getting crazy :crab: